youngkyo0504/capture__youtube/README.md

-# Take a screenshot of any YouTube video with one click (or other video)
+# Take a screenshot of any video with one click

 this is chrome extension!